tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagating_dynamics/propagation_results.rst

-- The numerical results of the propagation, in 'processed' coordinates (e.g. Cartesian elements for translational dynamics, see :ref:`processed_states`), stored in the :attr:`~tudatpy.numerical_simulation.propagation.SingleArcSimulationResults.dependent_variable_history.state_history` attribute
+- The numerical results of the propagation, in 'processed' coordinates (e.g. Cartesian elements for translational dynamics, see :ref:`processed_states`), stored in the :attr:`~tudatpy.numerical_simulation.propagation.SingleArcSimulationResults.state_history` attribute
-- The numerical results of the propagation, in the propagated coordinates, stored in the :attr:`~tudatpy.numerical_simulation.propagation.SingleArcSimulationResults.dependent_variable_history.unprocessed_state_history` attribute
+- The numerical results of the propagation, in the propagated coordinates, stored in the :attr:`~tudatpy.numerical_simulation.propagation.SingleArcSimulationResults.unprocessed_state_history` attribute
-- The dependent variables of the propagation (if any, see :ref:`dependent_variables`), stored in the :attr:`~tudatpy.numerical_simulation.propagation.SingleArcSimulationResults.dependent_variable_history.dependent_variable_history` attribute
+- The dependent variables of the propagation (if any, see :ref:`dependent_variables`), stored in the :attr:`~tudatpy.numerical_simulation.propagation.SingleArcSimulationResults.dependent_variable_history` attribute

 Each of these is returned as a dictionary, with the numerical integration epochs as key, and the current state/dependent variable as value.
 For example: